Power Rangers Zeo: Battle Racers

-Power Rangers Zeo: Battle Racers is a Super NES racing video game released in September 1996 by Bandai.
+Power Rangers Zeo: Battle Racers is a Super NES racing video game released in 1996 by Bandai.

 The game was based on the Zeo generation of Power Rangers.
 It features Mode 7 graphics.
 The game allows for two-player or single-player split screen racing or battle mode.

 Reception

 GamePros The Feature Creature panned the game, criticizing the use of split screen even in single-player mode, and the stiff controls.
 He scored it a 2 out of 5 in every category (graphics, sound, control, and FunFactor).